ada74m/node_demo/README.md

           <ul id="conversation"></ul>

-* Run `node server.js` again, visit the page and see the welcom message being writen out when the connection is made
+* Run `node server.js` again, visit the page and see the welcome message being writen out when the connection is made
 * Now we'd like the client to send messages back to the server.
 The user will type a message into a text box and click a button to send it.
 Add the following to index.html

           <input id="message" />